rogerbinns/apsw/doc/query.rst

   -- Converts Python date to SQLite representation WHERE founded >= {founded_after.isoformat():eval};

-In Python code there are several ways of accessing the object representing the SQL file, including importing it.  (:ref:`More
-<python_access>`)
+In Python code import the SQL file at runtime.
+(You can also generate the Python ahead of time - :ref:`More <python_access>`).

 .. code-block:: python

+  # Use for runtime import
   apsw.query.import_hook()

   # if the file was city_queries.sql then use this
   import city_queries

-  # Inside a pack you can use a relative import
+  # Inside a package you can use a relative import
   from . import city_queries

   # Regular cursor iteration of the SQL